Visier Data Transfer Impact Assessment Info Sheet

 We put together the following DTIA information to assist our customers in performing their own assessment with respect to their use of our services.
 Our intent is to help customers understand where personal data transfers to third countries occur as well as any supplementary measures we have taken, and require our own vendors to take, to safeguard our customers’ personal data.

 See Schedule 1 of the Visier Data Privacy Addendum (DPA) for information on the nature of our processing activities in connection with the provision of our services; the types of personal data we process and transfer; and the categories of data subjects.

 See Schedule 1 of the Visier DPA.
 Visier customers may elect to transfer special categories of personal data but we do not require customers to submit this type of data.

 The purposes for which we process customers’ personal data is described in Schedule 1 of the Visier DPA.

 We use sub-processors to provide our services.
 These sub-processors may act as data importers.
 Our sub-processors are listed on the Visier Trust site and the list includes the details on location/country of each sub-processor.

-Customers choose one of our three available data center locations for data hosting.
-We offer data center locations in the U.S., Germany or Canada.
-Customer data is hosted exclusively in the selected hosting region unless otherwise authorized by a customer.
+Customers choose one of the following data center locations: U.S., Germany, Canada, and Singapore.
+Customer data is stored exclusively in the selected region unless otherwise authorized by a customer.